 Deep Chemical Peels

-For the treatment you’ll be given IV fluids and your heart rate will be monitored closely.
-Carbolic acid (phenol) will be applied to the skin.
+The treatments require the administration of IV fluids.
+Close monitoring of patient’s heart rates will also take place.
+It ends with an application of carbolic acid (phenol) to the skin.
 As a result of the strength of the phenol, the procedure will likely take place in portions with 15-minute intervals.
 This is to limit your acid exposure.
 A full-facial procedure can take around 90 minutes.

 The Initial Risks and Side Effects of Medium and Deep Facial Peels

 For medium peels recovery time can last for between 1 and 2 weeks, but redness can last for a month.
 Patients are also unable to return to work for 1 week.
-After treatment skin will be red, swollen and will sting.
+After treatment, expect red, swollen and stinging skin.
 As swelling decreases, treated skin will form a crust, and in some cases patches of skin may darken.

 After a deep chemical peel, there will be severe redness and swelling, as well as burning and throbbing.
 Your eyelids may also swell shut and a doctor will apply a surgical dressing to the treated skin.